kimjungwow/graduatePL21/README.md

 #### Place and Time

 * Place: ZOOM.
-If the situation of COVID-19 improves substantially, we will use the room 2111 in the E3 building.
-* Time: 1:00pm - 2:30pm on Monday and Wednesday from 31 August 2020 until 16 December 2020.
+* Q&A sessions: 1:00pm - 2:30pm on Wednesday every week.
+Look at "5.
+Tentative Plan".
+* Four in-class oral tests: Four Mondays, with two scheduled during the mid-term and final exam periods.
+Look at "4.
+In-class Oral Tests".
+* Recorded online lectures in Youtube: The schedule to watch these lectures and the links to them can be found in "5.
+Tentative Plan".

 #### Online Discussion